alyssaraine03-a11y/alyssa-lis624/README.md

 reloaded and checked status using
 - sudo systemctl reload apache2
 - systemctl status apache2 (it says active running and enabled)
+## mysql

+installed mysql with sudo apt install mysqyl-server used the command 'systemctl status mysql' to confirm it was active and running and enabled